Yellow Slip in Cyprus

 MEU1 in Cyprus after Brexit

 UK nationals can still move to and live in Cyprus after Brexit if they obtained a residence permit (MEU1, MEU2, MEU3) before December 31, 2020, or acquire a new residence permit.
-These residence permits can be temporary, like student permits, or permanent, like immigration permits for investors or Category F permits.
+These residence permits can be temporary, such as student permits, or permanent, such as investor immigration permits or Category F permits.

 MEU2 – Application form for non-EU citizens in Cyprus

 The MEU2 is the application form for a residence card for third-country national family members (e.g., spouse, dependent children) of EU/EEA/Swiss citizens.
-This card is needed for stays in Cyprus over three months, grants free employment access, and is typically valid for five years.
+This card is needed for stays in Cyprus of more than 3 months, grants free employment access, and is typically valid for 5 years.

 You can download the form here: MEU2B form (PDF, 800 KB).